artsy/doppler/app/views/content/terms.md

 2.5 You agree to register for an Artsy account and provide all required information.
 You agree to provide only true and accurate information in connection with your account, and to update all such information as necessary to keep it accurate and current.

-2.6 We will provide you with an Application ID and a secret access code (“Your Key”) that you will use to access the API.
+2.6 We will provide you with an Application ID and a secret access code (each, “Your Key”) that you will use to access the API.
 You must not access the API without Your Key.
 You must not share Your Key with any third party or permit any third party to use Your Key.

+2.7 Your Key may only be used in connection with one (1) Application.
+If you wish to use the API in connection with more than one (1) Application, you must request an additional Key from us in each case.
+Additional Keys may be granted or denied at our sole discretion.

-2.7 You are responsible for maintaining the confidentiality of Your Key and your account password.
+2.8 You are responsible for maintaining the confidentiality of Your Key and your account password.
 You are responsible for all activities that occur under or through Your Key or your account or password.

-2.8 You agree to notify us immediately if you suspect or become aware of any unauthorized access to or use of Your Key or your account or password, or other breach of security relating to the Services.
+2.9 You agree to notify us immediately if you suspect or become aware of any unauthorized access to or use of Your Key or your account or password, or other breach of security relating to the Services.
 You agree to immediately report to us any security flaws that you may discover in the Services.

-2.9 Your Key may only be used in connection with one (1) Application.
-If you wish to use the API in connection with more than one (1) Application, you must request an additional Key from us in each case.
-Additional Keys may be granted or denied at our sole discretion.

 2.10 We may choose to provide you with support or modifications for the API (collectively “Support”).
 However, we have no obligation to do so, and we terminate any and all Support, at any time at our sole discretion, without notice or liability.
 Additional terms and conditions may apply to some Support, as indicated by us in connection with such Support.